-Police urgently seeking 62yo man over abduction and violation of 17-year-old girl
+Man, 62, wanted over sexual attack on teenage girl abducted from supermarket carpark

+Police are hunting for two men after a 17-year-old girl was abducted from an Auckland supermarket carpark in broad daylight and sexually violated in a car.

+One of the men, 62-year-old Murray Edward Thomas Robertson, has previous sex offence convictions related to two separate attacks in 1995 and 2000.

-Robertson had two warrants for his arrest for abduction for sex and unlawful sexual connection with a female over 16.
+Robertson faces two warrants for his arrest for abduction for sex and unlawful sexual connection with a female over 16, Detective Inspector Scott Beard of Auckland City Police said.

 The victim was allegedly forced into a vehicle by Robertson at the New World carpark in Mt Roskill around 4pm on September 20, Beard said.

 "There was another unknown man waiting in the car who has held her down.
-They have then driven the victim around and parked up on Roseman Avenue Mt Roskill and she has been sexually violated.
+They have then driven the victim around and parked up on Roseman Avenue, Mt Roskill, and she has been sexually violated.

 "She has eventually managed to break free and get out of the vehicle and sought assistance from members of the public who contacted police."